 In these cases it’s advisable to get vaccinations before your trip.
 To be vaccinated against rabies you have complete the rabies vaccination series; the series consists of four vaccinations in total.
 At the first appointment you’ll receive the first two vaccinations, at least one week later you will receive the last two vaccinations.

 After these four vaccinations you’re body will make antibodies that will stay in your immunological memory for the rest of your life.
-The procedure after an incident with an animal is a lot easier than when you’re unvaccinated against rabies.
+The procedure after an incident with an animal is a lot easier than when you’re not vaccinated against rabies.

 What to do after an incident

 Vaccinated or not, you always have to clean the wound or scratch thoroughly; clean it at least 15 minutes with lukewarm running water and soap.
 Then disinfect the wound with alcohol 70% or iodine.
 After these measurements you can cover up the wound but it is important that it is not stitched; you wound has to remain open.

 The next step is depending on if you already have had vaccinations against rabies or not.
 Always make sure you have your vaccination booklet with you.
 Based on your booklet a doctor knows when and which vaccinations you had and knows what kind of treatment is needed.